Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

-\end{theorem} Note that \cref{thm:subs_f_colored_intro} subsumes a dichotomy for counting subgraphs in bipartite graphs and, in particular, \cref{thm:subs_f_colored_intro} yields an alternative and {\em easy} proof of $\#\W{1}$-hardness of counting $k$-matchings in bipartite graphs~\cite{CurticapeanM14}.
+\end{mtheorem} Note that \cref{thm:subs_f_colored_intro} subsumes a dichotomy for counting subgraphs in bipartite graphs and, in particular, \cref{thm:subs_f_colored_intro} yields an alternative and {\em easy} proof of $\#\W{1}$-hardness of counting $k$-matchings in bipartite graphs~\cite{CurticapeanM14}.
 Further, as an example of a new result which follows from \cref{thm:subs_f_colored_intro}, we obtain $\#\W{1}$-hardness for the problem of counting triangle packings in $3$-colorable graphs: This problem asks, given parameter $k$ and a $3$-colorable graph $G$, to compute the number of possibilities to embed $k$ vertex-disjoint triangles into $G$.
-As an example for completely new insights gained in the doubly restricted setting, we consider the cases where the class $\mathcal{G} = \mathcal{L}$ is the set of {\em line graphs} and where the set $\mathcal{G} = \symking$ is the set of {\em König graphs}, respectively; where a König graph is a line graph of a bipartite graph.\footnote{We chose this terminology due to the fact that König's theorem states that line graphs of bipartite graphs are perfect (see e.g.\ \cite{ChudnovskyRST06}).
-The symbol $\symking$ is used since ``König'' is the German word for ``King''.} König graphs are of particular interest, as they are a subset of the well-studied classes of perfect graphs~\cite{ChudnovskyRST06}, line graphs (of arbitrary graphs) and thus of the claw-free graphs~\cite{Beineke70}.
-Consequently, the hardness results we obtain for König graphs hold for the three previous classes of graphs as well.
+As an example for completely new insights gained in the doubly restricted setting, we consider the cases where the class $\mathcal{G} = \mathcal{L}$ is the set of {\em line graphs} and where the set $\mathcal{G} = \symking$ is the set of {\em Kőnig graphs}, respectively; where a Kőnig graph is a line graph of a bipartite graph.\footnote{We chose this terminology due to the fact that Kőnig's theorem states that line graphs of bipartite graphs are perfect (see for instance\ \cite{ChudnovskyRST06}).
+The symbol $\symking$ is used since ``Kőnig'' is the German word for ``King''.} Kőnig graphs are of particular interest, as they are a subset of the well-studied classes of perfect graphs~\cite{ChudnovskyRST06}, line graphs (of arbitrary graphs) and thus of the claw-free graphs~\cite{Beineke70}.
+Consequently, the hardness results we obtain for Kőnig graphs hold for the three previous classes of graphs as well.

-Being a well-studied object for almost a whole century \cite{Whitney92}, line graphs have applications in both graph theory (see e.g. \cite{ChudnovskyRST06}), but also in algorithm design (see e.g. \cite{Marx10}).
+Being a well-studied object for almost a whole century \cite{Whitney92}, line graphs have applications in both graph theory (see for instance \cite{ChudnovskyRST06}), but also in algorithm design (see for instance \cite{Marx10}).
 The first thorough study of {\em homomorphisms between line graphs} is due to \nesetril~\cite{Nesetril71}; in particular, \nesetril~gave criteria when a homomorphism from $L(H)$ to $L(G)$ corresponds to a homomorphism from~$H$ to~$G$.
-We further motivate the study of line graphs (and by extension König graphs) by demonstrating that the problem of {\em finding} a homomorphism to a line graph is always fixed-parameter tractable:
+We further motivate the study of line graphs (and by extension Kőnig graphs) by demonstrating that the problem of {\em finding} a homomorphism to a line graph is always fixed-parameter tractable: